Timed Replication takes many hours and drives the load up on KNB

 lter has over 80K records and pisco over 60K.
 Only a handful of those actually need to be replicated.
 We need to see why it's taking so long and using so many resources.

-#1 Updated by Michael Daigle over 10 years ago
+#1 Updated by Michael Daigle about 11 years ago

 After raising the log level on KNB to INFO and tracing through the logs, it was clear that the delay was happening when converting the document StringReader back to a string so the file could be written to disk.